kPaulv/EmploymentRegistry/README.md

 ## App for tracking employees of different companies

 ### Implemented features:
-+ DAL: new way of seeding: through Repository classes in OnModelCreating() of DbContext (hence no Seeder class used)
++ DAL: new way of seeding: through Repository classes in OnModelCreating() of DbContext.
+Data's being inserted via applying EF Core migration (hence no Seeder class used)

 ### Stack:
 + .NET 6